Cenotaph

-A cenotaph is an empty tomb or a monument erected in honour of a person or group of people whose remains are elsewhere.
+A cenotaph is an empty grave, tomb or a monument erected in honor of a person or group of people whose remains are elsewhere or have been lost.
 It can also be the initial tomb for a person who has since been reinterred elsewhere.
-Although the vast majority of cenotaphs honour individuals, many noted cenotaphs are instead dedicated to the memories of groups of individuals, such as the lost soldiers of a country or of an empire.
+Although the majority of cenotaphs honor individuals, many noted cenotaphs are also dedicated to the memories of groups of individuals, such as the lost soldiers of a country or of an empire.